 Other teaching experiences at the University of Trento include “UML modeling” and “Languages and Translator”.
 The former was based on UML 1.4 and Rational Rose.
 The latter was based on the “Dragon book”1 and introduced some of the theory behind compilers and included various exercises based on Flex and Bison.

-Prehistorical experiences include teaching C, C++, fundamentals of the unix operating system, and data communication.
+Early experiences include teaching C, C++, fundamentals of the Unix operating system, and data communication.

 As part of my teaching duties I have the opportunity to supervise students for the BSc and MSc work: you can view a list of the students who graduated under my supervision.

 Compilers: Principles, Techniques, and Tools by Aho, Alfred V., Sethi, Ravi, Ullman, Jeffrey D. (1986)